Henry Hobson Richardson: Later years

 Richardson spent much of his later years in his house at 25 Cottage St. in Brookline, Massachusetts, which had a studio attached.

 Richardson died in 1886 at age 47 of Bright's disease.
 On his last day, he signed an informal will directing the three assistants still remaining to carry on the business, which was soon formalized as Shepley, Rutan and Coolidge.
 One example includes Richardson's design for the Greater Cincinnati Chamber of Commerce Building.
 Richardson had won the selection process in 1885 and nearly finalized the work, but after his death his successors completed the project.

 He was buried in Walnut Hills Cemetery, Brookline, Massachusetts.
 Despite an enormous income for an architect of his day, his "reckless disregard for financial order" meant that he died deeply in debt, leaving little to his widow and six children.

 Major work

 Trinity Church

 Richardson's most acclaimed early work is Trinity Church.
 The interior of the church is one of the leading examples of the arts and crafts aesthetic in the United States.
-It was at Trinity that Richardson first worked with Augustus Saint Gaudens, with whom he would work many times in the ensuing years.
+It was at Trinity that Richardson first worked with Augustus Saint Gaudens, with whom he would work multiple times in the ensuing years.
 Across the square is the Boston Public Library, built later (1895) by Richardson's former draftsman, Charles Follen McKim.
 Together these and the surrounding buildings comprise one of the outstanding American urban complexes, built as the centerpiece of the newly developed Back Bay.